I am not a gamer...at all.

 The girls must have this wrong.
 They must be thinking of a different cabinet.
 Everything is-

-A FREAKING WOLVERVINE SPRINGS OUT OF THE CABINET DIRECTLY AT THE SCREEN.
+A FREAKING WOLVERINE SPRINGS OUT OF THE CABINET DIRECTLY AT THE SCREEN.

 Cue me shrieking like a B-movie actress.